-Open letter to index providers on controversial weapons exclusions
+Past initiative: Open letter to index providers on controversial weapons exclusions (Closed in May 2021)

-SSF coordinates an investor initiative for an "Open letter to global index providers" to exclude controversial weapons* from mainstream indices.
+From 2018 - 2021, SSF coordinated an investor initiative for an "Open letter to global index providers" to exclude controversial weapons* from mainstream indices.

 A number of international conventions prohibit or restrict the development, production and use of controversial weapons.
 Some countries have gone further by implementing legislation against direct and/or indirect financing of such weapons.
 For institutional and individual investors, excluding companies involved in controversial weapons has become standard practice or expectation.
 However, mainstream indices continue to include such companies.
 This is causing a problem for active and passive investors who may be subject to extra tracking error and/or additional costs, or unable to invest in controversial weapons-free solutions.

-Swiss investors therefore have launched this investor initiative and SSF is coordinating the collection of signatories who also support the idea that index providers should remove companies involved in controversial weapons from mainstream indices.
+Swiss investors, therefore, launched this investor initiative and SSF coordinated the collection of signatories who also support the idea that index providers should remove companies involved in controversial weapons from mainstream indices.